rmjuarez12/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+**A: DOM stands for Document Object Model.
+This is the object of the entire HTML page, which allows to access the elements that are within it.
+The DOM is what makes manipulating and accessing the elements within the HTML page possible.**

 2. What is an event?

+**A: An event is something that occurs when there is a type of JavaScript function that is executed as a result of user interaction, or when a website has loaded or unloaded.
+Events is what helps make a website dynamic using JavaScript.
+It can range from something as simple as hovering your mouse over an element, or clicking on top of an element, in order to manipulate the HTML page's DOM.**

 3. What is an event listener?

+**A: An event listener is the action itself that triggers a JavaScript function/callback.
+As mentioned above, events help manipulate the DOM.
+These are attached to the specific element responsible to trigger an specific event.**

 4. Why would we convert a NodeList into an Array?

+**A: Different from an HTMLCollection, a NodeList gives us access to all HTML elements it returns.
+This is very beneficial, since, with this, we can manipulate each and all elements that are inside that NodeList by using a forEach loop.
+This is even more efficient, since we can repeat the same action to multiple elements with less lines of code and less work.**

 5. What is a component?

+**A: Components are functions that helps us add HTML into the DOM with a single function.
+This allows us to use what's called the DRY(Don't Repeat Yourself) principle, which basically means we can repeat this function as much as we need.
+This is very beneficial when we are working with big amounts of data that will be used the same way.
+These data could be an array of object received from an API or a database.**

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.